 top of page

-These photographs are an exemplary transposition of the torment and conflict which characterize the human condition.
+Her shots are an exemplary transposition of the torment and conflict that characterize the human state.

-"Author of photographs of rare intensity, she is a restless artist, whose art è is constantly crossed by and intimate tension which, stemming from eminently da autobiographical elements, invest whoever looks, with incredible strength."
+"Author of photographs of rare intensity, she is a restless artist, whose work is constantly crossed by an intimate tension that, starting from eminently autobiographical elements, invests the viewer with incredible force."

 Collezionedatiffany.com